brybrant/rollup-plugin-three-minify/README.md

 The `WebGLRenderer` class uses a subsystem called `WebGLTextures` which is responsible for managing textures.

-While the necessity of all other subsystems can simply be derived from your selection of [materials](#materials) and [features](#features), this is not always possible for the `WebGLTextures` subsystem; therefore this option exists in case you need to explicity include the subsystem (for example, if your application uses render targets)
+Set this option to `true` if your application uses textures in ways that cannot be inferred by your selection of `materials` or `features` (for example, if your application uses render targets or custom shaders).
 </details>

+___
 ### `debug`

 - **Type:** `boolean`